 Table 8.
-Barriers/Challenges Encountered by OneCare Kansas Partners in the Implementation of the Program, April 2020 - March 2022 Key Themes
+Barriers/Challenges Encountered by OneCare Kansas Partners in the Implementation of the Program,April 2020 - March 2022 Key Themes

-- Issues with program structure and processes: - $\circ\,$ Labor intensive and time-consuming Health Assessment Plans - o Multiple levels of bureaucracy and their requirements - o Unclear or inconsistent expectations - o Inadequate time to incorporate audit feedback - o Limited diagnostic criteria (identified in 2020) - Unclear information on outcome and process measures gathering, and role OCK partners in collection of the measures - Financial concerns - o Payment structure - Issues with access to member information - Member enrollment, roster, and engagement issues - Issues related to opt-in/opt-out process - Training, education, and support needed for employees, providers, and members
+- Issues with program structure and processes: - $\,\circ\,$ Labor intensive and time-consuming Health Assessment Plans - $\circ\,$ Multiple levels of bureaucracy and their requirements - Unclear or inconsistent expectations - Inadequate time to incorporate audit feedback - Limited diagnostic criteria (identified in 2020) - Unclear information on outcome and process measures gathering, and role OCK partners in collection of the measures - Financial concerns - o Payment structure - Issues with access to member information - Member enrollment, roster, and engagement issues - Issues related to opt-in/opt-out process - Training, education, and support needed for employees, providers, and members

 Table 8.
-Barriers/Challenges Encountered by OneCare Kansas Partners in the Implementation of the Program, April 2020 - March 2022 Key Themes (Continued)

-- Barriers in collaborating with other health partners/providers who work with the members: - o Time consuming - o COVID-19 pandemic - o Providers are not readily available or do not have buy in for the collaboration. - o Members not ready to join OCK - o Members not wanting to share their information with all of their providers - Challenges for staffing OCK program: - o Unavailability of professionals and recruiting staff needed for the program - o Adequate number of staff not available - Inadequate staffing and time constraints (staff with multiple roles, covering multiple counties, and increased enrollment) - o Getting medical staff - Staff retention - o Financial issues as competitive wages and justifying the costs - Issues related to access to care in rural areas
+Barriers/Challenges Encountered by OneCare Kansas Partners in the Implement April 2020 - March 2022 Key Themes (Continued) ntation of the Program, Barriers in collaborating with other health partners/providers who work with the members: Time consuming • COVID-19 pandemic Providers are not readily available or do not have buy in for the collaboration. $\circ$ Members not ready to join OCK $\circ$ Members not wanting to share their information with all of their providers Challenges for staffing OCK program: ${\odot}$ Unavailability of professionals and recruiting staff needed for the program Adequate number of staff not available Inadequate staffing and time constraints (staff with multiple roles, covering multiple counties, enrollment) , and increased Getting medical staff $\circ$ Staff retention $\circ$ Financial issues as competitive wages and justifying the costs Issues related to access to care in rural areas